alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in function `get_hog_features` of the file called `image_features.py`.
 This function is called from `single_image_features` function to build a HOG feature vector from all color channels and stack them together with color spatial binning and histogram.
 I call `single_image_features` from `extract_features` function, that iterates over the list of training images and returns collection of feature vectors.
+I used labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) to train my classifier.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: